bootdotdev/blog/content/create-a-course.md

 If you're interested in creating a course, send an email to `lane at boot dot dev` with the following information:

 - A bit about yourself and your background
+- Links to your previous techincal writing work
 - The course you'd like to create
 - Any questions you have about the process